quidworks/quid-wordpress/quid-payments/readme.txt

 = Where can I find more information on QUID? =

-Check out our [support knowledge base](https://how.quid.works/en/collections/1780630-quid-wordpress-plugin) or start a support conversation on [our site](https://quid.works/).
+Check out our [support knowledge base](https://how.quid.works/quid-wordpress-plugin/) or start a support conversation on [our site](https://quid.works/).

 == Screenshots ==

-1. After installing and activating the QUID Payments plugin, navigate to the Settings > QUID Payments settings page and input your API key and secret from your [QUID merchant account](https://app.quid.works/merchant).
-Your Private API secret will not be saved in the database, only a hash of the key is saved.
+1. After installing and activating the QUID Payments plugin, navigate to the Settings > QUID Payments settings page and input your Public and Private API keys from your [QUID merchant account](https://app.quid.works/merchant).
+Your raw Private API key will not be saved in the database, only a hash of the key is saved.
 2. Configure the QUID post settings fields for each post where you want to display the payment button or slider.
 For detailed instructions on how to use each field visit our [knowledge base](https://how.quid.works/quid-wordpress-plugin/).
 Include an excerpt of the post for the plugin to display before a user has paid.
 3. Once your post is published, the payment button or slider will be displayed below the excerpt of the post.
 4. Upon clicking the Pay button the user is presented with a payment confirmation screen.
 5. Once the payment succeeds, the full post content is displayed.

 == Changelog ==

-= 1.1.4 =
-* Access plugin settings, documentation, and support directly from your plugin admin page
-* Improved error messages and logging

 = 1.1.3 =
 * QUID Payments now works better with caching plugins and services